The story so far…

 “I developed a fascination with British music of that era especially David Bowie.
 In particular his Berlin Trilogy electronic albums with Brian Eno.
 For me, this dovetailed with Kraftwerk’s mechanical minimalism and the post punk synths of bands like Sheffield’s original The Human League, Cabaret Voltaire, John Foxx, Gary Numan, Fad Gadget and OMD.”

-Well before joining Australian synthesizer band REAL LIFE in the 90s, Pappas had led various electro driven acts in Melbourne during the 80s era working in a hostile, sometimes violent, pro-rock environment,.
+Well before joining Australian synthesizer band REAL LIFE in the 90s, Pappas led various electronic bands of the 80s era working in a hostile, sometimes violent, pro-rock environment,.
 Real Life had already achieved chart success in 1983 and after a hiatus re-emerged with George as replacement keyboardist and co-writer.
 Revitalized, the band recorded 3 more albums and toured extensively before winding down in 2005.

 “My years in Real Life were amongst my most exhilarating.
 Playing to enthusiastic fans in countries I’d never visited before was always a great reward not to mention sharing a stage with the likes of OMD and others”.